sara-nl/clouddocs/wshop-uihe-part-B-2015-Dec-11.markdown

 ### c) Running XBeach with multiple cores

 MPI (Message-Passing Interface) is a parallel programming paradigm in which multiple OS processes are able to communicate among themselves to cooperatively perform a computation.
-If your program it to benefit from this paradigm, it must be able to support it, of course; and it just so happens that XBeach does.
+Your program must be able to support this paradigm in order to benefit from it, of course; and it just so happens that XBeach does.
 Because you created a VM with 2 cores in section a), you can benefit from allowing two independent processes to work on their own share of the problem.

 We have installed OpenMPI (one MPI implementation; others exist, such as MPItch) on the VM.
 We can leverage the power of MPI to allow XBeach to work with 2 processes.
 MPI provides a program which allows to run another program (in this case, XBeach) with multiple MPI processes; is called `mpirun`.
 Check the man pages for it: `man mpirun`.
 Have a look at the different flags (options) it can take.
 How can you tell `mpirun` which program to run?
 And how can you tell the amount of processes it must create?